zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.11.0 =
+* add bulk menu options: restore, reoptimize
+* filter the media list by optimization status
+* sort the media list by optimization status
+* do not display the Media Library (years) folders in the selection list for Other Media folders
+* force PNG 2 JPG conversion option
+* integrate with Gravity Forms
+* integrate with WP Stateless
+* add several actions and a filter (see the Actions and Filters section of the readme)
+* UI improvements to the settings page
+* fix the WPML compatibility when converting from PNG
+* fix SELECT IN image counting bug on rare cases and when >100k records in wp_postmeta
+* add option to delete ShortPixel settings and give feedback form on deactivate plugin

 = 4.10.5 =
 * GDPR compliance